elinverd/luminous/README.md

   dashboard-specific variables
 - implement the `Luminous.Query` behaviour for loading the necessary data that will be visualized in the client
-- implement the `Luminous.TimeRangeSelector` behaviour for determining the default time range for the dashboard
+- implement the `Luminous.Dashboard` behaviour for determining the default time range for the dashboard and optionally injecting parameters to `Luminous.Variable.variable/2` callbacks (see `Luminous.Dashboard.parameters/1`)
 - `use` the `Luminous.Live` module for leveraging the live dashboard functionality and capabilities
 - render the dashboard in the view template (only